-Progress in 2020
+Progress in 2021

-The Group's continued focus on cost control and operational efficiencies resulted in another £1.8m of annualised operational cost savings in both direct and indirect costs through reduced headcount and other cost reductions.
+The Group identified another £0.8m of annualised operational cost savings in both direct and indirect costs.

-Focus in 2021
+Focus in 2022

-We will continue to drive out costs through better utilisation of hosting and technology, reduced device costs and reduced communication costs.
+We will continue to drive out costs through better utilisation of hosting and technology, reduced device costs and reduced communication/hosting costs.
+We will also invest in internal systems to improve the operational efficiency of some of our internal support activities.